Workout Tips to Reduce Firefighter Injuries

 I started the program at 118 lbs.
 I am now 121 lbs.
 The numbers don’t really speak volumes compared to my success in my appearance and my abilities.
 My biceps gained one inch of muscle, which I really notice when I raise my arms to put my hair into a ponytail.
 My abdomen muscles are more defined now than ever before.
 When I first started I was able to run 5 km in 38 minutes and now I can run it in 32 minutes.

 I really enjoyed the combination exercises; these are nothing like I have ever done before.
 I notice my endurance in just walking up large sets of stairs is no problem (even when carrying heavy things).
 I don’t notice the extra weight of my gear and carrying a pack on my back to be a big deal anymore.
 I also can work harder and longer before losing my breath and feeling fatigued.
 This workout changed my life, I look forward to doing it again with alternative movements, I won’t be caught exercising anymore because I now know that training is what I would rather be doing always changing, always improving. "

 Take a look at the results Doug Franklin achieved using the FRF Ultimate Fire Rescue Athlete Workout..

 I came across the Ultimate Fire Athlete Workout and thought I would give it a try.
-I began the program on January 11th at 198 lbs.
-I had a 34 in waist.
-I just finished the 12 week program and I am now 170 lbs and have a 30 in. waist!
+I began the program at 198 lbs.
+I had a 34-inch waist.
+I just finished the program and I am now 170 lbs and have a 30 in. waist!
 28 lbs weight loss and 4 inches!